Model Catalog

 • Deprecated: Palantir removes, or deprecates, models from Foundry in coordination with the model provider after its sunset period expires.
 Deprecated models cannot support existing workflows, including new API calls, so projects must migrate to a stable model before a model's deprecation to maintain functionality.
 Foundry retains and makes accessible the deprecated model's historical data and logs.

-• Model Creator
+• Model creator

-If a model is unavailable or greyed out, it means that it is not enabled for your enrollment.
+If a model is unavailable or grayed out, it means that it is not enabled for your enrollment.
 To enable a model, contact your platform administrator or Palantir representative.
-Learn more about Model Enablement.

 Model entity page